harikshore/Webflow-Collection-De-Referencer/README.md

 #### v1.1.0
 - Handle de-referencing items in different cms locales.
-- Batch update of collection items instead of individual item updates.
-Avoids hitting rate-limits frequently for Starter/Basic plans.
+- Batch update of collection items instead of individual item updates to process faster and to avoid hitting rate-limits frequently for Starter/Basic plans on large collections.

 ### Planned
 - Add devlog.md